AX.25 and Direwolf under Linux

 Just really really slowly.
 300bps is incredibly slow.
 If you thought a 56k modem was slow, you ain't seen nothing yet.
 Still - a slow connection is better than no connection.

-One other thing - encryption is banned in amateur radio, so you can't use HTTPS, or SSH, or anything else like that over the link.
+One other thing - encryption is banned in amateur radio, so don't use HTTPS, or SSH, or anything else like that over the link.

 To get two Linux computers talking over AX.25 and Direwolf